Identity, Story & Experience Design

 packaging and strategy started with Nintendo.

 In the opening pitch [I’d memorized a full Japanese opening to present in the kick-off, which I recall to this day.
-I presented in a smoke-filled room of executives] to the then CEO, Arakawa san, I was asked to design a Christmas card involving Mario.
-It was a no-budget project.
+I presented in a smoke-filled room of executives] and to the then CEO, Arakawa san, I was asked to design a Christmas card involving Mario.
+It was a no/low-budget project.
+It was a test.

 No idea where a copy of that might be in our archives.